COSC3020/fibonacci-invariants-Maxie-M/README.md

 - Pattern will continue until the loop terminates.
 This mean arr will be holding the complete fibonacci sequence up to the $nth$ term

+## Plagiarism Statement:
+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

+## Resources:

+**note** Used two specific repositories for help

+  -  fibonacci-invariants-ClaytonBrown4741
+  -   fibonacci-invariants-Countmooshroom